-HUD does not use the ACS as the base rent or recent mover factor for 13 areas where the FY 2015 FMR was adjusted based on survey data collected in late 2012, or 2013 by the PHA (for Hood River, OR, Oakland, CA, Santa Barbara, CA, and Stamford, CT) or by HUD (for Burlington, VT, Cheyenne, WY, Danbury, CT, Flagstaff, AZ, Mountrail County, ND, Odessa, TX, Rochester, MN, Ward County, ND, and Williams County, ND).
-HUD has no funds to conduct surveys of FMR areas, and so all future surveys must be paid for by the PHAs.
+HUD does not use the ACS as the base rent or recent mover factor for eight areas where the FY 2016 FMR was adjusted based on survey data collected in 2012 for Hood River County, OR, Mountrail County, ND, Ward County, ND, and Williams County, ND and data collected from PHAs in 2014 for Bennington County, VT, Windham County, VT, Windsor County, VT, and Seattle, WA.
+HUD has not allocated funds to conduct surveys of FMR areas, and so future surveys must be paid for by the PHAs.

-D. Updates From 2012 to 2013
+D. Updates From 2013 to 2014 and Forecast to April 2016

-HUD updates the ACS-based "as of" 2012 rent through the end of 2013 using the annual change in CPI from 2012 to 2013.
+HUD updates the ACS-based "as of" 2013 rent through the end of 2014 using the annual change in CPI from 2013 to 2014.
 As in previous years, HUD uses local CPI data coupled with Consumer Expenditure Survey (CEX) data for FMR areas with at least 75 percent of their population within Class A metropolitan areas covered by local CPI data.
 HUD uses Census region CPI data for FMR areas in Class B and C size metropolitan areas and nonmetropolitan areas without local CPI update factors.
-Additionally, HUD is using CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2012 to

-2013 for all Puerto Rico FMR areas.
-Following the application of the appropriate CPI update factor, HUD converts the "as of" 2013 CPI adjusted rents to "as of" December 2013 rents by multiplying each rent by the national December 2013 CPI divided by the national annual 2013 CPI value.
+Additionally, HUD is using CPI data collected locally in Puerto Rico as the basis for CPI adjustments from 2013 to 2014 for all Puerto Rico FMR areas.
+Following the application of the appropriate CPI update factor, HUD trends the estimate from 2014 to the middle of FY 2016.
+As in FY 2015, HUD continues to calculate the trend factor as the annualized change in median gross rents as measured across the most recent 5 years of available 1 year ACS data.
+The national median gross rent in 2008 was \$824 and \$905 in 2013.
+The overall change between 2008 and 2013 is 1.098 percent and the annualized change is 1.0189 percent.
+This annual trend factor is applied from the middle of 2014 (the mid-point of the annual 2014 CPI update) to the middle of FY 2016, or for a period of seven quarters.
+The trend factor for the seven quarter period is 1.0334 percent.